Intro to Forex Trading Scams

 Top three signs you might be dealing with a forex scam

-Forex trading scams might masquerade as a broker, an educator selling a trading course, a money manager offering their services, a developer selling software, or even an event organizer.
+Forex trading scams might masquerade as a broker, an educator selling a forex trading course, a money manager offering their services, a developer selling software, or even an event organizer.
 The wide variety of the types of forex scams can be overwhelming, but there is a handful of common signs that can indicate you are dealing with a scam.

 Here are my Top 3 warning signs to look out for when identifying scams in the forex market: